MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 zone_pivot_groups: kql-flavors
 ---

-# Tutorial: How to use queries in Azure Data Explorer
+# Tutorial: How to use Kusto queries in Azure Data Explorer and Azure Monitor

 ::: zone pivot="azuredataexplorer"

 The best way to learn about the Kusto query language is to look at some basic queries to get a "feel" for the language.
 We recommend using a [database with some sample data](https://help.kusto.windows.net/Samples).
 The queries that are demonstrated in this tutorial should run on that database.
-The `StormEvents` table in the sample database provides some information about storms that happened in the U.S.
+The `StormEvents` table in the sample database provides some information about storms that happened in the United States.

 <!--
   TODO: Provide link to reference data we used originally in StormEvents